Who I am

-I do this with my secret weapon, of course.
-What's that?
-Only my genius strategies, tools and systems backed by over 1000GB intel² on human dynamics x tested extensively in commercial practice, not available anywhere else on the planet.
-Ask me about it.
+How?
+With a swag of secret weapon.
+This includes my genius strategies, tools, systems and magic tricks backed by over 1000GB intel² on human dynamics x tested extensively in commercial practice, not available anywhere else on the planet.
+Ask me about it all.
 I'm a tease like that.

 is it for you?

 You want to avoid risk-taking.
 You need to be OK with some risk-taking…to break a few eggs to make an omelette.

 You're looking for shortcuts to line your pocket.
 You'll be disappointed here if you're single-minded in that pursuit.

 You're tied to the status quo.
 If you need things to stay the way they are then this will NOT work.

 You have all the answers.
 You'll be disappointed here if you already have all the answers.

 You manage disputes.
 You're a manager/partner who manages ongoing relationships as they turn to disputes.